saitosmst/PFS_target_selection/README.md

-# Codes for PFS Cosmology
+# Codes for ELG target selection for PFS Cosmology